krachdd/hoomd-sph3/README.md

     print(f'{N} particles on rank {device.communicator.rank}')

 ```
+- if non-constant Smoothing length is implemented one has also to take care of the rcut particle field!
+This does not happen automatically at the moment.

 ## Requierments on added modules, integrators etc
 - Suspension Flow class and Non-Newtonian Flow class/module should inherit from Singlephaseflow template class